Nasarkhan018/Vrinda-Store-Data-Analysis-Excel/README.md

 # Objective :
 Vrinda store wants to create an annual Sales report for 2022.So that ,Vrinda ca understan their customers and grow more sales in 2023.
 # Sample Questions:
-(.)Compare the sales and order using a single chart/ (.)Which month got highest sales and orders?
+(.)Compare the sales and order using a single chart\
+(.)Which month got highest sales and orders?
 (.)Who purchased more men or women in 2022?
 (.)What are different order status in 2022?